kleberrangel/tigerlinux.github.io/recipes/monitoring/zabbix-3-ha-cluster/README.md

 ## Introduction

 Zabbix (http://www.zabbix.com) is one of the best OpenSource monitoring solutions for corporative environments, and is also very easy to implement in a private cloud.
-In my last 7 years I have been implementing this software after being working with other similar solutions (cacti, plain-old mrtg, etc.) and more recently a workmate and me migrated from a single-central (virtual) zabbix 2.2 server to a more robust, higly available, zabbix 3 solution.
+In my last 7 years I have been implementing this software after being working with other similar solutions (cacti, plain-old mrtg, etc.) for the pervious 10 years and more recently a workmate and me migrated from a single-central (virtual) zabbix 2.2 server to a more robust, higly available, zabbix 3 solution.
 This solution is what I'm going to document in this recipe.

 This solution is based on one of my former recipes in this site (MariaDB 10.1 cluster, with 3 nodes, are deployed on our OpenStack-based private cloud), and with an active/pasive Zabbix 3 cluster using pacemaker/corosync on Centos 7 (very similar to my former PostgreSQL H.A.
 DRBD recipe, also on this site).